Meltasy/inventory-application/README.md

 * CSS3 for responsive styling and layout
 * Vanilla JavaScript for client-side interactivity

-## Installation
+## Local Installation

+Prerequisite: Node.js v22.19.0

 1. Clone the repository: `git clone git@github.com:Meltasy/inventory-application.git` and `cd inventory-application`
 2. Install dependencies: `npm install`
-3. Configure environment variables with an .env file in the root directory:
+3. Configure environment variables with an `.env` file in the root directory:
     * `DATABASE_PUBLIC_URL="your-database-url"`
+    * `PORT="your-port"`
 4. Create a new postgreSQL database with the name in your .env file
 5. Set up the database, including wine data: `npm run start`
 6. Start the server: `npm run dev`

-## Future Improvements

-* Image uploads when editing or adding a wine
-* Adding price paid and date bought
-* Implementing a responsive layout

 ## License